-We all come from different backgrounds, varying employment obligations, family relationships, and responsibilities that need to be maintained.
-With all the various pulls on our time and resources, it can sometimes be difficult to schedule another significant activity into one's daily routine.
-And scheduling several hours daily for study can be a daunting prospect for some.
-But this must be looked at immediately and requires a quality decision if success is to be assured.
+We all come from different backgrounds and varying employment obligations, family relationships, and responsibilities that must be maintained.
+With the various pulls on our time and resources, scheduling another significant activity into one's daily routine can sometimes be difficult.
+Scheduling several hours daily for study can be a daunting prospect for some.
+But this must be looked at immediately and requires a quality decision to ensure success.

-I encourage you to talk to those people important in your life about your educational needs at this juncture in your developing career.
-I would encourage you to look carefully at all the time demanding activities in your life and make appropriate adjustments in light of your important career aspirations.
+I encourage you to talk to those important in your life about your educational needs at this juncture in your career.
+Look carefully at all the time-demanding activities in your life and make appropriate adjustments in light of your essential career aspirations.
 The word "priorities" comes to mind here.